Kawit shooting: Victims

 Another person named Adoracion Cabrera was also reported killed by the Cavite provincial government.

 Among those wounded were: Baby Anolacion, 33, Emelinda Aquipel y De Vella, 41, Enrique Aquipel, Cheveri Jaminal Ayson, Jemerlen Ayson, 46, Dovie Cabrera y Magsino, 66, Ken Cedric Caimol, 3, Michelle Caimol, 2, Ricky Diola Dumip-ig, 17, Antonio Orio, 15, Maricel Pajal, 27, Raul Ravelo, 73 and Kevin Magarago Vallada, 6.

 Perpetrator

 Bae was born on November 9, 1971.
+He married Elena Bae 5 years before the shooting and he had 5 children with her, as well as 2 children from a previous marriage.
 It is believed that he murdered Teodulo Villanueva in 2003.
-Very little is known about his early life.
+He had anger problems, such as beating his wife and threatening people.
+In 2010, he ran in an election to become the chairman of a village, but he lost.
+In the days leading up to the shooting, Bae and his friends were doing an alcohol and drug binge.

 Aftermath

 After Lopez had hinted to investigators that Bae had already killed other people in previous years and buried their bodies around his house, police searched the area and unearthed the skeletal remains of a human being.
-According to Lopez they belonged to Teodulo Villanueva, a former helper of Bae, whom he murdered in 2003 for duping him in connection with his fighting cocks.
+According to Lopez, they belonged to Teodulo Villanueva, a former helper of Bae, whom he murdered in 2003 for duping him in connection with his fighting cocks.

+Lopez was charged with 7 counts of murder, 11 accounts of frustrated murder, direct assault, attempted murder and illegal firearms possession.
+He pled not guilty on February 4, 2013.